NvC-DmN-CH/AutoVTF/README.md

 - Dragging a VTF:
   - Allows exporting to PNG, TGA or PSD
-  - `Make Simple VMT` LightmappedGeneric with $basetexture pointing to VTF, relative to `materials/`
+  - `Make Simple VMT` with LightmappedGeneric shader and $basetexture pointing to VTF, relative to `materials/`

 - Dragging an image: